ethereum/ERCs/ERCS/erc-xxxx.md

 ## Abstract

 This proposal introduces a standardized framework for on-chain interest rate swaps.
 The proposed standard aims to facilitate the seamless exchange of fixed and floating interest rate cash flows between parties, providing a foundation for decentralized finance (DeFi) applications.

 ## Motivation

-TBD
+Interest Rate Swapping (IRS) denotes a derivative contract wherein two parties mutually consent to exchange a series of forthcoming interest payments based on a specified notional amount.
+This financial instrument serves as a strategic tool for hedging against interest rate fluctuations.
+The mechanism entails the utilization of a benchmark index to facilitate the exchange between a variable interest rate and a fixed rate.
+Despite its widespread use, there is currently an absence of a standardized framework that enables the representation of IRS contracts on blockchain platforms.

+The formulation of a standardized protocol is imperative to address this gap.
+This standard would establish a consistent and transparent methodology for depicting IRS contracts within the blockchain environment.
+By doing so, it would enhance the interoperability, security, and efficiency of interest rate swap transactions on distributed ledger technology.

 ## Specification